The Board Game Design Course

 Give a very brief intro here.

 Show an image of your game with all the components.
-If you are covering VAT for different regions (you probably should), include logos for EU friendly shipping, US-friendly shipping, or whatever regions you’re shipping to that are covered, either within this image or just below.
+If you are covering VAT for different regions (you probably should), include logos for EU-friendly shipping, US-friendly shipping, or whatever regions you’re shipping to that are covered, either within this image or just below.

-Make sure to include your demographics here (age, number of players, play time) as well.
+Make sure to include your demographics here (age, number of players, playtime) as well.

 Components